 Step by Step Instructions

-STEP 1: First, pour the lemon zest into a bowl of sugar and rub together.
-This helps the lemon zest release its oils.
-Then pour the cake flour, lemon sugar, baking powder, baking soda, and salt in the bowl of a stand mixer fitted with the paddle attachment.
-Give the ingredients a mix on low.
+Step 1: First, rub lemon zest and granulated sugar together in a small bowl to release the natural oils for the best flavor.
+Then mix the cake flour, lemon sugar, baking powder, baking soda, and salt on low speed in the bowl of an electric mixer or stand mixer fitted with the paddle attachment.

-STEP 3: Turn off the mixer and add the oil, eggs, and vanilla extract to the bowl.
-Mix on low until a batter starts to come together.
-Gradually pour in the buttermilk and lemon juice as the mixer runs on low, mixing until the batter is smooth with no lumps.
+Step 3: Add the oil, eggs, and vanilla extract.
+Mix on low speed until a thick batter comes together.
+Pour in the buttermilk and lemon juice, mixing until the batter is smooth.

-STEP 4: Divide the cake batter between your 3 pans and bake for 25-30 minutes or until a toothpick inserted in the center comes out clean with a few moist crumbs.
-Let the cakes cool in their pans for 20 minutes, then remove them and let them cool to room temperature on a wire cooling rack.
+Step 4: Divide the cake batter between your pans.
+Bake until a toothpick inserted in the center comes out clean.
+Let the cakes cool for 10 minutes, then transfer to a wire rack to cool completely.

-STEP 7: With the mixer on low, beat in the powdered sugar 1 cup at a time until fluffy and well combined.
-Keep mixing for about 5-7 minutes until the frosting is sweet and no longer tastes like butter.
+Step 7: Beat in the powdered sugar 1 cup at a time on low speed until well combined.
+Mix on medium speed for 5-7 minutes until the frosting no longer tastes like butter.

-Once the frosting is done, scoop half of it into a piping bag prepared with a large round tip and set aside.
+Scoop half of the frosting into a piping bag prepared with a round piping tip.

-Next, place one cake layer in the middle and spread a thin layer of frosting on top.
-Then, pipe a thick ring of buttercream around the edge and scoop the berry filling inside of it.
+Step 8: To assemble, level the cake layers with a serrated knife if needed.
+Place one cake layer in the middle of a cake board and spread a thin layer of frosting on top.
+Then, pipe a thick ring of buttercream around the edge and scoop the berry filling inside.
+The frosting "dam" keeps the filling from leaking.

-STEP 9: Repeat Step 8 with the second cake layer and then place the final layer on top upside down with the flat side facing up.
-Gently press down with your hands to remove any air bubbles.
+Step 9: Repeat Step 8 with the second layer, then place the final layer on top with the flat side facing up.

 Expert Baking Tips